-The watch’s hack mechanism and quick-date adjuster make it easy to synchronize the seconds hand with a radio-controlled clock and to set the date quickly.
+The hack mechanism and quick-date adjuster in the TAG Heuer Carrera 1887 make it easy to synchronize the seconds hand with a radio-controlled clock and to set the date quickly.
 The push-in crown is easy to pull and turn.
 It takes slightly more than an hour for the date to advance; the process begins just before 11 o’clock and ends just before 12 o’clock.

 The movement consists of 320 parts and is nicely decorated.
 The view through the crystal caseback shows Geneva stripes and perlage on the bridges and rotor, polished screws, and the multi-part rotor with its T-shaped inner section and curved oscillating weight.
 Only under a loupe can one see processing marks on some polished surfaces.
 All in all, however, the movement is much more attractive than the Valjoux 7750.